E1

 Safety first: Turn the power switch off and remove the battery pack from the vacuum.
 Do not attempt to open the battery casing; lithium-ion packs can be dangerous if punctured or shorted.

 - Step 2 – Inspect battery contacts: With the battery removed, visually inspect the metal contacts on both the battery and the vacuum handle.
 If you see dust or light corrosion, gently clean with a dry cloth or a cotton swab slightly dampened with isopropyl alcohol.
-Let dry fully before refitting.
+Let it dry fully before refitting.

 - Step 3 – Reseat the battery: Reinstall the battery pack firmly until it clicks.
 A loose fit can trigger undervoltage or intermittent connection errors.